Plato’s Form of the Good

 Feminism Part 2: The Difference Approach

-Author: Annaleigh Curtis Categories: Philosophy of Sex and Gender, Social and Political Philosophy, Ethics Word Count: 1000 Editor’s Note: This essay is the first in a three-part series on the topic of philosophical feminism.
+Author: Annaleigh Curtis Categories: Philosophy of Sex and Gender, Social and Political Philosophy, Ethics Word Count: 1000 Editor’s Note: This essay is the second in a three-part series on the topic of philosophical feminism.
 The first two parts, on the Sameness Approach to feminism and the Difference Approach to feminism, are by Annaleigh Curtis; the third part, … Continue reading Feminism Part 2: The Difference Approach

 Alternate Possibilities and Moral Responsibility